chaidao001/scripts/README.md

 # Scripts

-Personal scripts used for varies purposes
+Personal scripts used for varies purposes.